 With pre-payment, there is a 30 day cooling off period in which you can change your mind.
 However, after that period Government Legislation does not allow the funds to be withdrawn and they are payable only upon death.

 Can I take out a pre-paid plan for someone else?

 Yes.
 Many people pre-pay funeral expenses on behalf of someone else, such as an elderly parent or disabled child.

 What documentation do I receive?

-You will receive a membership certificate and documentation which should be kept in a safe place with your other important documents.
+You will receive copies of the plan and welcoming documentation which should be kept in a safe place with your other important documents.

 Can I transfer an existing pre-paid funeral plan from another funeral home?